Rippley777/react-starter/README.md

-# Under Construction! 🚧🚧🚧
+# 🚧 Under Construction! 🚧

 🚨 Proceed with Caution 🚨

-Somehow you've landed on, what I think, is a pretty cool boilerplate for a web/mobile app built using React/React Native.
+This is a testing ground that I would like to use as a starting point for new projects going forward.
+This is a monorepo with both React and React Native sharing business logic.
+I would like to add some beta tools to share components, as well (namely React Strict DOM with styleX/tailwind).
+I also plan to handle other React platforms, i.e. ReactVR, ReactNativeVisionOS.
 This is very much in still a WIP, but is built with stability and industry best practices in mind.
-I hope to use this as a template for future projects, and I expect to have branches with experimental features, in order to keep main stable for the future.
+I expect to have branches with experimental features and attempt to keep main as stable as possible.
 If you are an individual, please feel free to use this, but I maintain no responsibility for what may go wrong 🤣

 ## What's it got?

-React, React Native, TypeScript, Tailwind CSS, Websockets, Simple user AUTH, Redux, React Router, React Query, React Hook Form, Playwright, Storybook, React Icons, ESLint, Prettier, Docker, NGINX, based of CRA
+React, React Native, TypeScript, Tailwind CSS, Websockets, Simple user AUTH, Redux, React Router, React Query, React Hook Form, Jest, Playwright, Storybook, React Icons, ESLint, Prettier, Docker, NGINX, based of CRA

 ## Coming Soon!